HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-KernelModeWDACConfig.md

 ### How to use

-This cmdlet creates a Kernel-mode WDAC policy based on the Default Windows example policy.
-[You can read more about that process in here.](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection)
+This cmdlet generates a Kernel-mode WDAC policy derived from the Default Windows template policy.
+[You can learn more about that procedure in here.](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-policy-for-BYOVD-Kernel-mode-only-protection)

-The NoFlightRoots parameter indicates that the Strict Kernel-mode WDAC policy will not be deployed with flight root certificates, disallowing you to use insider builds of the OS.
+The **-NoFlightRoots** parameter signifies that the Strict Kernel-mode WDAC policy will not be deployed with flight root certificates, disallowing you to use insider builds of the OS.

-First you need to use the **PrepMode** parameter to deploy the base policy in Audit mode, then reboot your system, after reboot event logs are generated for Kernel-mode drivers that are running but would otherwise get blocked if the policy was not deployed in Audit mode.
+Initially, you need to use the **-PrepMode** parameter to deploy the base policy in Audit mode, then restart your system.
+After restarting, event logs are produced for Kernel-mode drivers that are running but would otherwise be blocked if the policy was not deployed in Audit mode.

-Now you need to use the **AuditAndEnforce** parameter to create the final base policy.
-This parameter will scan the event logs, create a supplemental policy for the drivers detected in event logs, merge the supplemental policy with the Strict Kernel-mode base policy and deploy it as a single base policy. **No reboot required after deploying the final enforced mode policy, reboot is only required 1 time, after deploying the Audit mode policy.**
+Subsequently, you need to use the **-AuditAndEnforce** parameter to generate the final base policy.
+This parameter will:

+1. Scan all of the event logs that were produced after deploying the audit mode policy on the system
+2. Generate a supplemental policy for the drivers detected in event logs
+3. Merge the supplemental policy with the Strict Kernel-mode base policy
+4. Deploy it as a single base policy, rebootlessly.

-Hardware drivers are scanned based on their certificates so they won't require a policy update when they are updated as long as they are still signed with the same certificate.
+Hardware drivers are scanned based on their certificates so they will not necessitate a policy update when they are updated as long as they are still signed with the same certificate.

-The deployed base policy can have supplemental policies too so if in the future you need to allow more Kernel-mode drivers to run on your system, you can use the following command to automatically create and deploy a Supplemental policy.
+The deployed base policy can have supplemental policies too so if in the future you need to allow more Kernel-mode drivers to run on your system, you can use the following command to automatically generate and deploy a Supplemental policy.

 ```powershell
 Edit-WDACConfig -AllowNewAppsAuditEvents -SuppPolicyName "Kernel mode drivers for software X" -PolicyPath <Path to Strict Kernel-mode policy xml file> -Fallbacks None -NoUserPEs -NoScript